The Pugpig audio player features several components that your users can take advantage off to listen to audio content via your app.

 If you then continue to browse the app an unobtrusive miniplayer will show at the bottom of the screen which shows basic info about the track as well as progress and the functions to play/pause, quickly rewind or tap to access the full player.
 The player is dismissible, which will also stop audio playing.

 If the app is backgrounded or the device is locked, audio will continue to play in the background.
-If you'd like it not to let us know and we can disable background audio.
+If you'd like to disable this on iOS, please let us know.
+On Android it will always play in the background.

 Audio player metadata